Employee Retention Credit and PPP Program

 Continue reading if you are unfamiliar with the government initiatives and incentives available to aid companies that have suffered losses due to the COVID-19 pandemic.
-Below, we’ll cover what ERC and PPP are, how to apply for each of them, and whether or not you can obtain both simultaneously.
+Below, we’ll cover what ERC and PPP funds are, how to apply for each, and whether you can obtain both simultaneously.

 Are You Eligible For ERTC?
 Check Your Status Now!